 4. Maintain A Clear Campaign Structure

 Campaign structure is one of the clearest ways that you can maximise the performance of your Google Shopping Campaigns.
-In its simplest form this could be 1 x Campaign, 1 x Ad Group, 1 x Product Group.
+In its simplest form, this could be 1 x Campaign, 1 x Ad Group, 1 x Product Group.

 Whilst a single campaign can work well for accounts, there are some severe limitations to optimisation.
 Using a single campaign only allows for one budget to be set within the account.
 This can lead to more popular products with a higher Average CPC (Cost Per Click) dominating the budget allocation, severely limiting the performance of other products across the account.

 There are a range of strategies to counteract this, one of the most popular being a campaign structure which follows the category structure of your e-commerce website.
-Campaigns will match to top level navigation categories of your website, with ad groups representing the subcategories and product category pages, product groups may then be added at brand, range or SKU level.
+Campaigns will match to top-level navigation categories of your website, with ad groups representing the subcategories and product category pages, product groups may then be added at brand, range or SKU level.
 This same principle can be applied to division by Product Categories, Product popularity, Profit Margin or Brand.

 5. Use Negative Keywords

 Google Shopping is a fantastic tool for showing your products across a wide range of search terms and placing your Ad in front of prospective buyers.
-However Google’s machine learning systems need some direction to make sure that your products are being served to the right customers, for relevant search terms.
-This is where Negative Keywords come in, Negative Keywords are words and phrases that you can block Google from serving your products on.
-Negative Keywords are a vital tool in improving account ROAS (Return on ad spend) and maintaining a profitable, efficient Google Ads Account.
+However, Google’s machine learning systems need some direction to make sure that your products are being served to the right customers for relevant search terms.

 Negative Keywords can be added at either [exact match], “phrase match” or broad match levels and fall within the following categories:

 We hope this short guide provides you with some actionable insights into optimising your Google Shopping Campaigns and gives your sales a boost!
-We are however only scratching the surface of how to optimise your shopping campaigns.
+We are, however, only scratching the surface of how to optimise your shopping campaigns.